-If required, when you enroll your child at Parent Central for a CYS program, you will receive a medical action plan (MAP) form.
-The parents will need their child's medical provider to complete the MAP, stating the specific needs of the child (e.g., physical or mental limitations, degree of Mobility, requirements for continual medications, present degree of control of disorder, developmental level, and special equipment in use and /or recommended, food allergy substitutions, appropriateness of attendance at CYS facilities, and other considerations as indicated).
-This form must be completed by a licensed medical provider and the parent will deliver the form to CER, building 412 Sterling Avenue.
+Medical Action Plan (MAP): If required, when you enroll your child at Parent Central for a CYSS program, you will receive a medical action plan (MAP) form.
+The parents will need their child's medical provider to complete the MAP, stating the specific needs of the child (e.g., physical or mental limitations, degree of mobility, requirements for continual medications, present degree of control of disorder, developmental level, special equipment in use and /or recommended, food allergy substitutions, appropriateness of attendance at CYSS facilities, other considerations as indicated).
+This form must be completed by a licensed medical provider, and the parent will deliver the form to CER, building 404 Sterling Avenue.
 The APHN will review the MAP form and contact the EFMP office.
 The EFMP office will set up a SNAP meeting for those children requiring review by the team.
-MAP must be in place before program start date and updated annually.
+The map must be in place before program start date and updated annually.